unleex/2048-solver/README.md

 - This solver works only on 4x4 field, but working with larger fields is planned.

 ## Before usage
 - This project uses Tesseract to find numbers on the 2048 field.
-You'll need not only tot pip install it, but also **brew install**, more info in its repository: https://github.com/tesseract-ocr/tesseract.
+You'll need not only tot pip install it, but also (Mac) **brew install**, more info in its repository: https://github.com/tesseract-ocr/tesseract.
-- To select field, this project uses keyboard module, that **requires root rights**.
+- To run and stop the code, this project uses keyboard module, that **requires root rights**.
     To run the code on Mac/Linux, paste *sudo python src/main.py* (with this repository as current working directory)

 ## Usage